Vellore

 Sambuvarayar dynasty

 The name Sambuvarayar can be split into Sambu+Araiyar.
-Araiyar is one among the categories in the Chola army.
-They were the followers of Lord Siva or Sambu the name which they had prefixed to their community name Araiyar and called themselves as Sambuvarayars.
+Araiyar is one of the categories in the Chola army.
+They were the followers of Lord Siva or Sambu the name which they had prefixed to their community name Araiyar and called themselves Sambuvarayars.
 They gained prominence and started acting as independent chieftains.
-The first king who established the dynasty was Rajakula Sambuvarayar (1236-1268AD) with Padaivedu (Padavedu) a place near Polur as capital.
+The first king who established the dynasty was Rajakula Sambuvarayar (1236-1268AD) with Padaivedu (Padavedu) a place near Polur as the capital.
 The Vellore region came under the rule of Sambuvarayars of the Padavedu for about two centuries and they were the lords of the region.
 They have not only built many temples but also endowed them with gifts which we came to know from inscriptions found in and around Vellore.
-The first stage of the construction of Jalakantesvarar temple and the Fort took place during their period.
+The first stage of the construction of the Jalakantesvarar temple and the Fort took place during their period.

 Sambuvarayars and Sri Anjaneya Swamy